 For example, Figure 10.2-1 shows a report produced by Cerner's data warehouse query tool.
 This tool uses a simple graphical interface which directly creates powerful reports using the SNOMED CT hierarchy content.
-The screenshot below in Figure 10.2-1 shows a report of attendances with diagnoses which are a descendant of the SNOMED CT concept 417746004 |traumatic injury|.
+The screenshot shows a report of attendances with diagnoses which are a descendant of the SNOMED CT concept 417746004 | traumatic injury.